floooh/sokol-odin/c/README.md

-These files are only needed for building the building the C libraries, they are not part of the actual bindings.
+These files are only needed for building the C libraries, they are not part of the actual bindings.